 - Limits and continuity (Chap.
 1)

 - Differentiation (Chap.
 2)

-- Applications of differentiation (Chap.
+- Applications of the derivative (Chap.
 3)

 - Integration (Chap.
 4)

-- Separable differential equations and applications (Sec.
+- First-order differential equations (Sec.
 7.1 and 7.2)

-Attendance: Students are expected to attend all class meetings.
-If you know beforehand that you will be absent from class on the day an assignment is due, you must complete and hand in the assignment prior to the absence.
-If you are unexpectedly absent the day that an assignment is due you must hand in the assignment at the beginning of the class hour on the first day that you return to class.
+- Attendance: Students are expected to attend all class meetings.
+If you must be absent from class on the day an assignment is due, you must complete and hand in the assignment prior to the absence.
 If you know you will be absent on the day of a test, you must notify me before the time the test is scheduled in order to schedule a make-up test.
 Students who miss a test should provide a valid excuse, otherwise you will not be allowed to make up the test.
 No final exam exemptions.